dagyu/dagyu/README.md

 My name is Gaetano D'Agostino and I live in Milan, Italy!

-- 🎓 I'm currently doing the master's course in computer science at the Universita\` degli studi di Milano
+- 🎓 I'm currently doing the master's course in computer science at the University of Milan
 - 📫 You can find more info about me on my [personal website](https://dagyu.netlify.app/)
 - 🎯 Love programming